Gennett homers as Reds beat Brewers 9-7

 The big inning included a ball that hit second base umpire Hunter Wendelstedt and went for an RBI single for Ervin.
 Gennett’s dribbler past the mound scored a run and a passed ball allowed another run to score.

+“We had two or three breaks there,” Reds manager Jim Riggleman said.

-All four runs were unearned after third baseman Mike Moustakas’ throwing error allowed the first run of the inning, on a fielder’s choice grounder by Brandon Dixon.
+All four runs were unearned after third baseman Mike Moustakas’ throwing error resulted in the first run of the inning.
+Moustakas fielded a grounder by Brandon Dixon and had time to cut down Williams at the plate but bounced his throw in the dirt.

+“That was one of the stranger innings you’ll ever see,” Brewers manager Craig Counsell said.
+“If the ball doesn’t hit the umpire it’s a one-run inning.
+They get three runs after a ground ball hit right at one of our players.
+And then the ball didn’t leave the infield.”

 TRAINERS ROOM